David-OConnor/pyflow/README.md

 - Windows installer and Mac binaries
 - Adding a dependency via the CLI with a specific version constraint, or extras.
 - Developer requirements
-- Global package cache to avoid downloading the same package for each project??
+- Global package cache to avoid resolving and downloading the same package for each project??

 ## Building and uploading your project to PyPi.